furf/jquery-onavailable/README.md

 *Thanks to [YUI's Event.onAvailable and Event.onContentReady](http://developer.yahoo.com/yui/event/#onavailable) and [Bennett McElwee's $.elementReady](http://www.thunderguy.com/semicolon/2007/08/14/elementready-jquery-plugin/) for inspiration (and code (and documentation)).*

-## Installation & Usage
+## Quick Start: Installation & Usage

-1. Add jQuery and the onAvailable plugin to the top of your HTML document.
+Add jQuery and the onAvailable plugin to the <head> of your HTML document.

     <script src="path/to/jquery/jquery.js" type="text/javascript"></script>
     <script src="path/to/onavailable/jquery.onavailable.pack.js" type="text/javascript"></script>

-1. Add your
+Add your detection code the <head> of your document.

     <script type="text/javascript">